fifth-postulate/mathematics-quiz/presentation.md

 > For polyhedra it equals `\(V - E + F\)`.

 What is the Euler characteristic of the sphere?

 1. 1
 2. 2
+3. 3
+4. 4
+5. 5
+6. 6
+7. 7
+8. 8
+9. 9

+---

+## 8. Perfect Number

+A *perfect number* is

+> a natural number that is equal to the sum of its divisors, excluding the number itself.

+What is the smallest perfect number?

+1. 1
+2. 2